Reduced Order Optimal Control of the Convective FitzHugh-Nagumo Equation: Numerical results

+The singular values of the snapshot matrices of the states $u$, $v$, of the control $f$, and of the non-linearity $g(u)$ in Figure~\ref{fig:sing} decay slowly almost at the same rate, which is typical for convection dominated problems.
+According to the RIC for $\%99.99$ of energy captured, we have chosen $k=9$ POD modes for the states $u$, $v$ and the control $f$.

+The FOM state solutions at the final time in Figures~\ref{fig:states_u}-\ref{fig:states_v}, top, show the same wave type characteristics as in \cite{Uzunca17}.
+The error plots between full and reduced order state solutions in Figures~\ref{fig:states_u}-\ref{fig:states_v}, bottom, agree for POD, POD--DEIM and POD--DMD with $m=14$ and $\widetilde{m}=18$ DEIM and DMD modes, respectively.
+In Figure~\ref{fig:control}, we give the full and reduced order control profiles at the final time.
+We see that there is a bit difference between the full and reduced order profiles, but the reduced order profiles are similar in between.
+The relative $L^2$-errors between the full and reduced order solutions of the states and the control at the final time are shown in Table~\ref{table:time}.
+Both states $u$ and $v$ are approximated by the reduced models with the same accuracy, whereas the errors in control are larger for POD--DMD due to linearization of the reduced OCP.

-From Figure~\ref{const_ex2_fig1}, it can be seen that the singular values of the snapshot matrices for the states $y$, $z$ and for the nonlinearity $\bm{g}(\vec{y})$ decay almost at the same rate.
-The energy is captured by RIC = 99.99 \% by $k=8$ POD modes.
-The full order solutions in Figure~\ref{const_ex2_fig2} have the same wave type characteristics as in \cite{Uzunca17}.
-The ROM errors of the reduced order full order solutions in Figure~\ref{const_ex2_fig4} for the states $y$, $z$, and for the control $u$ are at the same order for POD, POD-DEIM and POD-DMD for fixed number of POD basis functions $k=8$.
-Because the Galerkin projected POD-DMD system is linear, the resulting OCP problem is convex.
-Therefore, there is no more Newton iterations in Table~\ref{const_ex2_table1}; instead of nonlinear CG, we use linear CG method.
-Comparing the speed-up factors (the ratio of the CPU times of the ROM solutions to the CPU times of FOM solutions) in Table~\ref{const_ex2_table1}), the efficiency of POD-DMD solutions clearly visible.
-The POD reduced sub-optimal solutions are the most accurate, the POD-DEIM and POD-DMD solutions are less accurate, whereas the POD solutions oscillates at lower modes (Figure~\ref{const_ex2_fig5}).
-The objective function $J$ for FOM and ROMS are almost the same with increasing number of modes in Figure~\ref{const_ex2_fig8}, left.
-The POD requires significantly less CPU time compared to the dG solution.
-In terms of computational cost the POD-DMD ROM solutions are the fastest (Figure~\ref{const_ex2_fig8}, right).
-At small number of POD modes the CPU times oscillate until $k=8$ and with increasing number of POD modes they don't change (after $k=10$).
-Therefore it is not necessary to use greater number of POD modes considering the CPU times, the accuracy of the ROM solutions and the decrease of the objective function.
+Because the Galerkin projected POD--DMD system is linear, the resulting OCP is convex.
+Therefore, no Newton iteration is recorded for the POD--DMD in Table~\ref{table:all}, and instead of nonlinear CG, we use linear CG method.
+Comparing the speedup factors (the ratio of the CPU times (in seconds) required for evaluation of FOM to the CPU times required for evaluation of ROM) in Table~\ref{table:all}, the computational efficiency of the POD--DMD approach is clearly visible.
+The POD reduced sub-optimal solutions are the most accurate, the POD--DEIM and POD--DMD solutions are less accurate, whereas the POD solutions oscillate at higher modes, as shown for the relative FOM-ROM errors in the Frobenius norm in Figure~\ref{fig:errors}, and in Table~\ref{table:time} as well .
+The value of the objective function $J$ obtained by full and reduced order solutions are almost the same with increasing number of POD modes in Figure~\ref{fig:cpu}, left.
+The ROMs require significantly less CPU time compared to the FOM.
+In terms of computational cost, the POD--DMD is the fastest, Figure~\ref{fig:cpu}, right.
+For a small number of POD modes, the CPU times oscillate until $k \approx 6$, and after they do not change much.
+Therefore it is not necessary to use a larger number of POD modes considering the CPU times, and the accuracy of the reduced order solutions and reduced order objective functional.